 |Annual revenue collected from Australian

-Sources: Bureau of Infrastructure, Transport and Regional Economics, Transport Statistics, various years; Public road-related expenditure and revenue in Australia (2011 update).
+Sources: Bureau of Infrastructure, Transport and Regional Economics, Infrastructure Statistics Yearbook, 2017.
 Connelly et al, “The economic costs of road traffic crashes: Australia, states and territories.”
 (Accident Analysis and Prevention, 2006.)
 Bus Industry Confederation, submission to the National Fuel Tax Enquiry, 2001.
 Australian Tax Office, Taxation Statistics, various years.
 Australian Prudential Regulatory Authority, Half Yearly General Insurance Bulletin, June 2009.
+Insurance Council of Australia, GI Industry Trends – Motor Vehicle Insurance, 2004-2018.
 Laird et al, Back on Track, UNSW Press, 2001.
 PTUA calculations (see Appendix).

 We have been careful to include in the ‘revenue’ table all the taxes and charges motorists actually pay for the use of roads.
 To avoid any arguments over the ways in which motorists ‘pay their way’, we include many items that many would say are not really ‘user charges’ at all, such as GST on car purchase and maintenance as well as fuel, and premiums for all motor vehicle insurance (not just the compulsory third-party component).